-A.4 (a) Performance of other activities
+A.4 Performance of other activities

-Operating expenses during the year were €15,942 (2020 €10,668k) and comprise mainly management fees for outsourcing arrangements, actuarial, audit and other professional fees.
-These fees have increased as a result of the endeavours involved in sourcing and on-boarding new business as well as servicing an increased portfolio.
+Operating expenses during the year were €10,606 (2021: €12,745) and was comprised of mainly management fees for outsourcing arrangements, actuarial, audit and other professional fees.
+These expenses have reduced as a result of the endeavours involving the realignment of insourcing and no new portfolio transfers in 2022.